SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Comparison of AMM protocols

 The Uniswap protocol prescribes that a liquidity pool always consists of one pair of assets.
-The pool smart contract always assumes that the reserves of the two assets have equal value.
+Uniswap V2 implements a conservation function with a constant-product invariant (see \autoref{sec:univ2conservation}), implying that the reserves of the two assets in the same pool always have equal value.